yujieho/Second_Laplacian_Eigenvalue/README.md

 | 24*24 | 0.0170 | 0.0739 | 0.3462 |

 The random graphs seems to be better expanders than the Marguli-Gabber-Galil expanders.

+This is reasonable since the Marguli-Gabber-Galil expanders have many multi-edges.